nanofuzz/nanofuzz/README.md

 ![image](https://github.com/nanofuzz/nanofuzz/assets/22134678/41953c73-891c-4cd1-95c9-66f8c7c0afef)

-Unlike some past automatic test suite generation tools, NaNofuzz takes an approach similar to fuzzing and uses an implicit oracle to detect likely errors.
-Surprisingly, this approach can quickly find many errors and rapidly build a test suite.
-NaNofuzz draws your attention to a test if it:
+Unlike some past automatic test suite generation tools, NaNofuzz combines multiple approaches to help you generate a test suite.
+You can define properties of the program similar to QuickCheck or Hypothesis, manually annotate the correctness or incorrectness of a program's output, or use an approach similar to fuzzing and automatically detect likely errors.
+Combining multiple approaches can help you quickly find errors and rapidly build a test suite.
+For example, without any guidance form you, NaNofuzz automatically draws your attention to a test if it:
  - throws a runtime exception
  - returns null, NaN, Infinity, or undefined
  - does not terminate within a configurable period of time